Veteran Benefits FAQ

 Does Suffolk offer specific services for military and veteran students?

-Associate Dean of Students Richard DeCapua coordinates campus services specifically for all veterans and military students.
-Contact him at 617.573.8239 or via email.
+The Dean of Students Office coordinates campus services specifically for all veterans and military students.
+They can be reached at 617.573.8239 or via email.
 Learn more information about the Division of Student Affairs and its many offices.